CommandDan/Satisfactory-Content-Packs/Default Satisfactory Content Pack/README.txt

 About This Pack:

-	This Content Pack contains media of Simon Begby ( Game Developer at Coffe Stain Studios ) found on the internet.
+	This Content Pack contains the default contents of the Satisfactory game.

 Version: